Sima Qian: Astronomer/astrologer

 Sima and his father both served as the taishi (太史) of the Former Han dynasty, a position which includes aspects of being a historian, a court scribe, calendarist, and court astronomer/astrologer.
 At that time, the astrologer had an important role, responsible for interpreting and predicting the course of government according to the influence of the Sun, Moon, and stars, as well as other astronomical and geological phenomena such as solar eclipses and earthquakes, which depended on revising and upholding an accurate calendar.

 Before compiling Shiji, Sima Qian was involved in the creation of the 104 BC Taichu Calendar 太初暦 (太初 became the new era name for Emperor Wu and means "supreme beginning"), a modification of the Qin calendar.
 This is the first Chinese calendar whose full method of calculation (暦法) has been preserved.

 The minor planet "12620 Simaqian" is named in his honour.

 Family

 The tomb and ancestral temple of Sima Qian, located in Hancheng, Shaanxi.

-Sima Qian is the son of court astrologer (太史令) Sima Tan, who is a descendant of Qin general Sima Cuo (司馬錯), the commander of Qin army in the state's conquest of Ba and Shu.
+Sima Qian was the son of court astrologer (太史令) Sima Tan, who was a descendant of Qin general Sima Cuo (司馬錯), the commander of Qin army in the state's conquest of Ba and Shu.

 Before his castration, Sima Qian was recorded to have two sons and a daughter.
 While little is recorded of his sons, his daughter later married Yang Chang (楊敞) of the Yang clan of Hongnong, and had sons Yang Zhong (楊忠) and Yang Yun (楊惲; died c.
 February 55 BC) It was Yang Yun who hid his grandfather's great work, and decided to release it during the reign of Emperor Xuan.